Could your "Difficult" Child be Misdiagnosed? Understanding PANS/PANDAS.

-In this video, Dr. Zendi Moldenhauer, Chief Medical Officer, and Lori DiBartolo, Nurse Practitioner discuss Pediatric Acute-Onset Neuropsychiatric Syndrome (PANS/PANDAS) - the symptoms, treatment options, and how you can help raise awareness of this serious condition.
+In this video, Dr. Zendi Moldenhauer, Chief Medical Officer and Co-Founder, and Lori DiBartolo, Nurse Practitioner discuss Pediatric Acute-Onset Neuropsychiatric Syndrome (PANS/PANDAS) - the symptoms, treatment options, and how you can help raise awareness of this serious condition.

 Imagine this: one day, your child is thriving, full of energy and joy.
 The next, they’re overcome by sudden, debilitating anxiety, obsessive behaviors, or emotional outbursts.
 As a parent or caregiver, this kind of abrupt change is nothing short of heartbreaking—and confusing.